DUBLIN CITY UNIVERSITY: Dublin City University Networking Society CONSTITUTION

-1. Name of the Society
+1. Name of Society:

-- The name of the society shall be the Dublin City University Networking
+- The official name of the society will be Dublin City University Networking

-2. Aims and Objectives
+2. Aims & Objectives:

-- To increase and promote awareness of electronic communication and related computer systems in all
+- The promotion of electronic communication and related computer systems in all

-- To provide a forum to discuss and gain experience in computer networking.
+and discuss and gain experience in computer networking.

 - To help educate people in the usage of Internet utilities and resources.